-Other Preventive Dental Services American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Сорау D1206, D1208 Fluoride treatment Two (2) per plan year Covers topical application of fluoride (either varnish or excluding varnish). \$0 copay D1310 Nutritional Counseling One (1) per plan year Covers counseling on dietary habits as a part of treatment and control of gum disease and/or cavities. \$0 copay D1354 Application of medication to a tooth to stop or inhibit cavity formation Unlimited per plan year Covers application of interim caries arresting medicament-per tooth to a non- symptomatic carious tooth. \$0 copay
+Other Preventive Dental Services American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Copay or Coinsurance D1206, D1208 Fluoride treatment Two (2) per plan year Covers topical application of fluoride (either varnish or excluding varnish). \$0 copay D1310 Nutritional Counseling One (1) per plan year Covers counseling on dietary habits as a part of treatment and control of gum disease and/or cavities. \$0 copay D1354 Application of medication to a tooth to stop or inhibit cavity formation Unlimited per plan year Covers application of interim caries arresting medicament- per tooth to a non- symptomatic carious tooth. \$0 copay

-Dental Fillings and Medicine Fillings American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Сорау D2140, D2150, D2160, D2161, D2330, D2331, D2332, D2335, D2390, D2391, D2392, D2392, D2394, D2940 Metal or tooth- colored fillings placed directly into the mouth on front, middle or back teeth.
+Dental Fillings and Medicine Fillings American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Copay or Coinsurance D2140, D2150, D2160, D2161, D2330, D2331, D2332, D2335, D2390, D2391, D2392, D2392, D2394, D2940 Metal or tooth-colored fillings placed directly into the mouth on front, middle or back teeth.
 Unlimited per plan year Covers amalgam and resin-based composite fillings.
 Does not cover gold foil fillings, sealants or preventive resin restorations. \$0 copay D3110, D3120 Medicine placed under fillings to promote pulp healing Unlimited per plan year Covers pulp capping for an exposed or nearly exposed pulp.
 Does not cover bases and liners when all caries has been removed. \$0 copay

-Dental Crowns, Inlays, and Onlays American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Сорау D2510, D2520, D2530, D2542, D2543, D2544, D2610, D2620, D2630, D2642, D2643, D2644, D2740, D2750, D2751, D2752, D2790, D2791, D2792, D2794 Cap (crown) or partial crown called an inlay or onlay - made of metal, porcelain/ ceramic, porcelain fused to metal, or titanium.
+Dental Crowns, Inlays, and Onlays American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Copay or Coinsurance D2510, D2520, D2530, D2542, D2543, D2544, D2610, D2620, D2630, D2642, D2643, D2644, D2740, D2750, D2751, D2752, D2790, D2791, D2792, D2794 Cap (crown) or partial crown called an inlay or onlay - made of metal, porcelain/ceramic, porcelain fused to metal, or titanium.
 Made outside the mouth and then placed into the mouth.
 One (1) per tooth every five (5) plan years Covered when there is extensive decay or destruction of the tooth where the tooth cannot be fixed with only a filling.
 Does not cover crowns for cosmetic reasons or for closing gaps.
 Veneers are not covered.
-Implant crowns are not cover ed.
+Implant crowns are not covered.
 Does not cover "3/4" crowns. \$0 copay

-Other Restorative Dental Services American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Сорау D2920 Recementing a crown that has fallen off Unlimited per plan year Only covered for a tooth with an existing crown.
+Other Restor ative Dental Se ervices American Dental Association (ADA) Codes Description of Dental Procedure Frequency Criteria and Exclusions Copay or Coinsurance D2920 Recementing a crown that has fallen off Unlimited per plan year Only covered for a tooth with an existing crown.
 Not covered for cementing a new crown the day of delivery. \$0 copay D2949 Small filling needed prior to fitting a tooth with a crown One (1) per tooth every five (5) plan years.
-Has to be performed \$0 copay D2950 Filling or pins placed when preparing a tooth for a crown One (1) per tooth every five (5) plan years together with a crown. \$0 copay
+Has to be performed together with a crown. \$0 copay D2950 Filling or pins placed when preparing a tooth for a crown One (1) per tooth every five (5) plan years \$0 copay D2952, D2953, D2954, D2957 Buildup of filling around a post to prepare the tooth for a crown One (1) D2952 and D2953, or One (1) D2954 and D2957 per tooth every five (5) plan years Has to be performed together with a crown.
+Tooth also has to have had root canal treatment.
+Covers both indirectly fabricated and prefabricated posts and cores. \$0 copay